 Jean Baptiste Audy own several chateaux in Pomerol and Saint Emilion and have created an Old Style Claret named simply Cuvée.
 The blend is 75% Merlot, 15% Cabernet Sauvignon and 10% Syrah and the abv of 12.5% also represents a return to the lower alcohol levels of Bordeaux in the past.
 This is a captivating wine, easy to drink and is full of character.
 Cuvée is a dark garnet colour with intense aromas.
 In the mouth the wine has a good backbone with smooth tannins and good fruit.With notes of blackberry jam, ripe dark plums and black pepper with a hint of smoke Cuvée also goes well with food especially feathered game, venison, beef, lamb, richly flavoured casseroles and Italian tomato based dishes.

-We have managed to acquire some of this Old Style Claret – Cuvee de Jean Baptiste Audy – and have slashed its price to £5.18 so that Claret lovers can order supplies in readiness for Christmas.
-This wine is exclusive to Bordeaux-Undiscovered and you won’t find it anywhere else in the UK.
+We have managed to acquire some of this Old Style Claret – Cuvee de Jean Baptiste Audy – and this wine is exclusive to Bordeaux-Undiscovered and you won’t find it anywhere else in the UK.
 We hope you enjoy it!